Can You Buy a Home in NYC Without a Credit Check?

 • If you have poor credit, there are still opportunities to take out a mortgage with FHA or VA loan programs.

-• Depending on the reasons your credit is poor, you can take steps to quickly improve your credit.
+• Depending on the reasons your credit is poor, you can take steps to improve it quickly.

 Reasons Why You Don't Want Your Credit Checked

-We all face having our credit pulled now and then, depending on the financial decisions you are making.
+We all face having our credit pulled now and then, depending on our financial decisions.

-Our credit report gets pulled every time we need financing for things like expensive electronics like smartphones, TV, laptops, or appliances, as well as for vehicles like cars, boat, and motorcycles.
+Our credit report gets pulled every time we need financing for things like expensive electronics like smartphones, TVs, laptops, or appliances and vehicles like cars, boats, and motorcycles.

-It definitely gets pulled when we apply for credit cards.
+It gets pulled when we apply for credit cards.

 However, there are some simple reasons why you might want to avoid pulling your credit.

-Having a less than great credit score is not as uncommon a situation as you think.
-According to FICO, about 43% of Americans have a score less than 700, with 30% being below 600.
+A less-than-great credit score is not as uncommon as you think.
+According to FICO, about 43% of Americans score less than 700, with 30% below 600.

 A poor credit score can be considered anything below 580.

-580-649 is considered "fair", but it still may not qualify you for an apartment rental in New York City, although would not exclude from a mortgage, albeit with high interest rates.
+580-649 is considered "fair," but it still may not qualify you for an apartment rental in New York City, although it would not exclude you from a mortgage, albeit with high interest rates.

 Negative remarks on your report can also prevent you from pursuing your goal.

-If you have never started a credit history, this will exclude you from participating in any financing opportunities and probably subjects you to guarantors and paying for everything in cash.
+If you have never started a credit history, this will exclude you from participating in any financing opportunities, probably subject you to guarantors and paying for everything in cash.

-This may be very close to having a bad credit score, because normally this does result in your credit score dropping dramatically.
+This may be very close to having a bad credit score because this usually results in your credit score dropping dramatically.

-However, unlike having bad credit for a number of reasons, bankruptcy can bind you for 5 to 7 years, depending on the chapter you filed.
+However, unlike having bad credit for several reasons, bankruptcy can bind you for 5 to 7 years, depending on the chapter you filed.

 After some time, your credit score may improve, but the bankruptcy filing itself will remain on your report for all to see until it finally gets cycled out.

-You might want to avoid a whole inquisition or being flat-out rejected, as will no doubt come up with a bankruptcy on your history.
+You might want to avoid a whole inquisition or being flat-out rejected, as you will undoubtedly come up with a bankruptcy on your history.

-Having your credit pulled too many times in a giving period will lower your credit score.
+Having your credit pulled too often in a given period will lower your credit score.
 Each pull will weigh your score down lower and lower.

 Too many inquiries may make a creditor looking at your report dubious of how you're handling your finances.

-While too many inquiries won't be quite as detrimental has having multiple late payments, it can be a meaningful difference to someone whose score is right on the cusp of good and fair, or fair and poor.
+While too many inquiries won't be as detrimental as having multiple late payments, it can be a meaningful difference to someone whose score is right on the cusp of good and fair or fair and poor.

-If you've been a victim of fraud or identity theft, you may feel very hesitant about letting anyone pull your credit.
+If you've been a fraud or identity theft victim, you may feel very hesitant about letting anyone pull your credit.

-Some may even go as far as putting a credit freeze, which will make it impossible for anyone to pull their credit.
+Some may even put a credit freeze, making it impossible for anyone to pull their credit.

 Read On: Should I Unfreeze My Credit?